Quantum proper time: A Finsler space from entropy and purity: Block entries of the two-mode quadratic tensor

 In the \((xp)\) ordering defined by

 the covariance matrix is rewritten as

 so that we have position-position, position-momentum, and momentum-momentum covariance matrices

-The quadratic Casimir of the two-mode mapping, \(C_1^2\), generalizes the quadratic Casimir of the single mode mapping, \(U\).
+The quadratic Casimir of the two-mode mapping, \(C_1^2\), generalizes the quadratic Casimir of the single-mode mapping, \(U\).
 Here, the inverse metric coefficient in the \(e_{C_1} \otimes e_{C_1}\) subspace equals half the trace of the inverse metric against the inverse position-covariance matrix

-The matrix \(B^{\bar{a}\bar{b}}\) is non-invertible because $C_2$ appears only in the quartic part.
-Physically however, it is the fundamental inverse tensor